|Nutritional Guidelines (per serving)|

-Place the rack in the middle of the oven and heat to 350 F (180 C).
-Grease and flour a small bundt or tube pan.
+Place the rack in the middle of the oven and preheat to 350 F/180 C. Grease and flour a small bundt or tube pan.

 In a large bowl with an electric mixer or by hand, beat together the eggs and sugar until thick.
 Gradually beat in the oil until smooth.

-Stir in the flour, baking powder and salt, and then the milk.
-Beat just until smooth, and then mix in the lemon juice, zest, and vanilla.
+Stir in the flour, baking powder, and salt, and then the milk.
+Beat just until smooth.

-In a small bowl, mix together confectioners' sugar with lemon juice until smooth.
+In a small bowl, mix together the confectioners' sugar and lemon juice until smooth.